Upcoming Events

 With Daniel Bejar, Amy Rose Khoshbin, Munir Atalla, hosted by Joey De Jesus, comedy set by Winter

 How can you engage a system that you refuse?
 Can disengagement be productive?
 Can we build within this tension and imagine new realities, new infrastructures for equitable life?
-This series brings together artists, organizers, performers, healers, and writers, for lively debates to discuss how we work within, through, and/or outside of electoral politics to seed better futures, and how we stay in the fight.
+This series brought together artists, organizers, performers, healers, and writers, for lively debates to discuss how we work within, through, and/or outside of electoral politics to seed better futures, and how we stay in the fight.

 Daniel Bejar is a Latinx multi-disciplinary visual artist based in Brooklyn, NY.
 His work has been exhibited nationally and internationally at venues including Brooklyn Museum, NY; The Drawing Center, New York, NY; Socrates Sculpture Park, Queens, NY; Fundació Antoni Tàpies, Barcelona, Spain; El Museo Del Barrio, NY; SITE Santa Fe, Santa Fe, NM; Artnews Projects, Berlin, Germany; and The Bronx Museum of the Arts, Bronx, NY.
 Bejar’s work has been supported through grants/fellowships from the NYFA, Franklin Furnace, and the Rema Hort Mann Foundation and through artist residencies at Socrates Sculpture Park, Queens, NY; Lower Manhattan Cultural Council, NY, NY; and SOMA, Mexico City, D.F..
 His work has been featured in publications such as the New Yorker, Harpers Bazaar HK, Magazine B, and Hyperallergic, among others.